0xseti/0xseti/README.md

-### Welcome to my github.
+### Welcome to orseti's GitHub Page

-My name is orseti and im a student learning computer science and cybersecurity.
+Im a student learning computer science and cybersecurity.
 I love looking into the lowest levels of abstraction in computer code and operating systems; and finding ways to break things :D

 - 🌱 I’m currently learning All things low level with a focus on security.
 Reverse engineering, shellcode and OS Dev are my current studying topics.
 - 👯 I’m looking to collaborate on anything you can think I can help with!